-Many people are afflicted with teeth grinding — also known as bruxism.
-While some individuals may do this throughout the day, it is a larger problem at night during sleep.
-Troy dentist Dr. Kelly Giera DDS knows that teeth grinding can damage enamel, wear down teeth, cause jaw pain or irritate your gums.
-The noise from teeth grinding can also disturb your spouse's sleep.
+Many people engage in excess teeth grinding or clenching (also known as ), though not everyone is aware they exhibit the behavior.
+This is because while some individuals may do this throughout the day, it is a larger problem at night during sleep.
+Our Troy, MI, dentists know that teeth grinding can damage enamel, wear down teeth, cause jaw pain, and lead to gum irritation.

-- Mouth or jaw problems resulting from bite misalignment
+- Ease mouth or jaw problems resulting from bite misalignment

 If you grind your teeth you should consider a night guard.
-Similar to a mouthguard worn by athletes, this device provides a barrier between your top and bottom teeth while you sleep.
-All night guards are custom fitted for comfort and to allow for proper breathing.
-Your night guard dentist in Troy will take an impression of your teeth and have the night guard created by a dental lab.
-Night guards are very durable and can be used for up to 10 years.
+Similar to a sports mouth guard worn by athletes, this device provides a barrier between your top and bottom teeth while you sleep.
+All night guards are custom-fitted to your smile for comfort and to allow for proper breathing.
+Our dentists will take an impression of your teeth inside of our Troy, MI, dental office and have the night guard created by a dental lab.